lacdr-tox/Leegwater_lipidomics_normalization/README.md

 ## Acknowledgments

-Thanks to [@burgerga](https://www.github.com/burgerga) for suggestions on archiving this repository.
+Thanks to [\@burgerga](https://www.github.com/burgerga) for suggestions on publishing this repository.